Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 November 2025 06.24.57 UTC
+- WIB: Senin, 17 November 2025 09.08.58 UTC
-- WITA: Senin, 17 November 2025 07.24.57 UTC
+- WITA: Senin, 17 November 2025 10.08.58 UTC
-- WIT: Senin, 17 November 2025 08.24.57 UTC
+- WIT: Senin, 17 November 2025 11.08.58 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: funny
+Kategori: attitude